 The guide prepared by our London Cost Consultancy team aims to not only provide a sectoral analysis of average Category B fit out costs but now also includes a comprehensive “All-In” Fit Out Costs section which provides indications of supplementary costs that require consideration when occupiers define relocation budgets.

 The Q1 2019 London and South East Occupier indicates that Category B fit-out costs have increased c.
-1% YoY from Q1 2018 with the following average costs now being seen for delivering a low / medium & high specification Cat B fit-out:
+1% year on year from Q1 2018 with the following average costs now being seen for delivering a low/medium and high specification Cat B fit-out:

-- high specification category B fit out averaging £139ft2
+- high specification category B fit out averaging £139 per sq ft

-Looking ahead to the end of 2019 it is anticipated that tender price inflation will increase 3% with further increases of 4%-5% in the years 2020-2022.
+Looking ahead it is anticipated that tender price inflation will increase 3% with further increases of 4%-5% in the years 2020-2022.

-The Guide is issued with consideration to the following:
+The fit out cost guide is issued with consideration to the following:

 National Economic Context

 Amid a backdrop of deteriorating macro-economic data the prevailing mood of the construction industry is one of uncertainty.
 Recently published data suggests that Britain’s construction sector sustained its first back to back fall in output levels since August 2016 with commercial work and civil engineering activity subduing the positive contribution of residential building construction.

 Furthermore, as the date for the UK's exit from the EU approaches (albeit the form in which this will be manifested is unclear) Brexit related uncertainty would suggest organisations taking a more conservative approach to real estate investment risk.